mhannum72/mylunch/README.md

 todo
 ====

+* Tweak the delete handler: what would really be cool is if when a picture is deleted, all of the other pictures shift over.
+This should be doable.
+Will write more in code.

 * Store the height and the width of the 'window' in some variables.
 Create a 'resize' handler that will adjust the layout a bit if the window width changes.
 You'll have to create a default 'minwidth'.
 The only height change